ilayda-bilgin/RS/README.md

 ```bash
 wandb login
 ```
 and input your API key.

+- `--run_name`: set flag in order to add a description to the run name, e.g. `--run_name=TEST`

 ### Data